This is a preview. Access to the 50-State Charts resource requires a separate subscription

 Author: Brightmine Editorial Team

-The following chart provides a brief overview of the policies that are required in a handbook if you have one.
-The chart also details what is required to be included in such policies, for example, specific language, definitions, processes.
+The following chart provides a brief overview of the policies that covered employers are required to include in a handbook, if they have one.
+It also includes policies where the underlying law requires employers to provide certain information to their employees and indicates that the requirement can be fulfilled by including this information in their employee handbook, if they have one.
+The chart also details what is required to be included in such policies, for example, specific language, definitions, or processes.
 Policies that do not have such requirements are marked with N/A.

 This chart does not include:

-- Alternative distribution requirements (such as notice-posting requirements) for employers that do not have a handbook or whose written benefits communications are not in handbook form.
+- Alternative distribution requirements (such as notice-posting requirements) for employers that do not have a handbook.

-- Policies for which the legal requirement to appear in a handbook has been challenged in court (such as New York's Reproductive Health Decisions Handbook Statement in CompassCare et al. v.
-Cuomo).
+- Policies for which the legal requirement to appear in a handbook has been challenged in court.

-States that do not have any policies that are Required in Handbook are marked with N/A on the chart.
+States that do not have any policies that are required in the handbook are marked with N/A on the chart.

 Access to the 50-State Charts resource requires a separate subscription